 For example: A flashing yellow bulb would mean that there is too much air in the system which needs fixing; whereas, a red lamp means that the temperature of the projector has exceeded its limits and will need cooling down before continuing use.

-If nothing happens when you turn on your Projector then this typically means that there could be an issue with either power supply or something else entirely unrelated like maybe dust blocking one of the mirrors inside?
+If nothing happens when you turn on your Projector then this typically means that there could be an issue with either the power supply or something else entirely unrelated like maybe dust blocking one of the mirrors inside?

 2. Turn Up the Brightness

 If no light is coming out of your projector, then you need to check the power.
-To do this, just turn up the brightness on your lense until it starts working again.
+To do this, just turn up the brightness on your lens until it starts working again.
 If that doesn’t work, try moving the lamp back and forth a little bit so that air can get in there and release some pressure off of one side or another.

 This should be able to fix any issues with using too much voltage which could cause an issue later down the line if not fixed right away!
 You may also want to clean these vents where dust sticks inside because they are causing a blockage for airflow which makes it hard for heat (and therefore projection) from getting through easily.